Joseph Citro

 Joseph A. Citro is a Vermont author and folklorist who has extensively researched and documented the folklore, hauntings, ghost stories, paranormal activity and occult happenings of New England.

 Early life and education

-Citro was born in Rutland, Vermont.
-He grew up in Chester, Vermont, lived in Underhill, Vermont, and lives in Windsor, Vermont.
+A lifelong Vermonter.
+Citro was born in Rutland, grew up in Chester, lived in Underhill, and now resides in Windsor.
 His father was a machinist and storyteller, telling tales of the people and natural world of Vermont, and his mother encouraged his love of reading.

 As a child he wrote short stories and comic books.
 He graduated from Keene State College with a BA in English in 1971.
 He worked for the state's Department of Education and the Department of Human Service until 1983 designing vocational educational programs for people with developmental disabilities.

 Career

 Interested in horror since he was a child, especially the works of Edgar Allan Poe and H. P. Lovecraft, Citro began his writing career by authoring several horror novels, including Shadow Child, The Unseen, and Guardian Angels.
 These novels blended the gothic elements of Poe and the eldritch terror of Lovecraft with actual Vermont folklore and contemporary New England settings.
 Citro has sold the film options for Shadow Child five times, including once to Miramax.